LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/compiling-typescript.rst

    unless you re-compile.

-You'll need these compiling and executing steps for the exercises in the following section so refer back here as needed.
+You'll need these compiling and executing steps for the exercises in the following section, so refer back here as needed.